SquidIndustries/AndroidCarAudioDock/README.md

 * audio loopback device between android device and sound card are made both at boot up and when plugged in when booted
 * play/pause command is sent to device when audio link is made.
 This should make the last open sound application start playing
 * Tested with Nexus 5 and Samsung S4, other devices can be added to udev rule file dock.rules
+* USB 2.0 is limited to 500mA charge current by the USB standard.
+Some third party kernels for Android devices have the ability to bypass this limit.

 ## Installation